GSA/piv-guides/pages/piv_app_int_models.md

 - Role assignment within the application mapped to different userID
 - External Role assignment where roles are assigned by Active Directory (AD) or some other mechanism

-Role mapped to identical userID
+### A. Role Mapped to Identical UserID

-    UserIDs in application can map one-to-one with an attribute already in the ICAM Directory:
+UserIDs in the application can map one-to-one with an attribute already in the ICAM Directory:

-        Network login
+- Network login
-        Email address
+- Email address

-    No ICAM work required to support AUTHZ
+There is No ICAM development work required to support AuthZ.

-Role mapped to different UserID
+### B. Role Mapped to Different UserID

-• Role is mapped to a differently named userID
-• ICAM must map the application userID to the network login ID Role mapped externally
+In this approach, role is mapped to a differently-named userID.
+Further, ICAM must map the application userID to the network login ID.

+### C. Role Mapped Externally

-    Roles are assigned by AD or some other mechanism ICAM must import the users and roles
+In this approach, roles are assigned by Active Directory (AD) or some other mechanism.
+Other things to note:

+- ICAM must import the users and roles
-    The application must be modified to ingest the roles that ICAM passes This will be a manual process at first and:
+- The application must be modified to ingest the roles that ICAM passes.
+This will be a manual process at first and:
-        Users must be added to AuthN directory
+        - Users must be added to AuthN Directory
-        Users must be added to the AuthZ directory
+        - Users must be added to the AuthZ Directory
-    The application owner must provide ICAM with the following information in the agreed-upon format:
+- The application owner must provide ICAM with the following information in the agreed-upon format:
-        List of Roles
+        - List of roles
-        Members per role (accurate AD login IDs)
+       -  Members per role (accurate Active Directory login IDs)